Mobile 870-321-2792 (24/7)

 We are located at the White River access in the heart of historic Cotter, Arkansas, nestled in the midst of over 60 miles of world famous trout habitats.
-Friendly customer service and relative knowledge regarding our waters are the two things you will always find when you visit the Natural State Fly Shop.
+Friendly customer service and relative knowledge regarding our waters are the two things you will always find when you visit the Natural State Fly Shop, guided fly fishing on Arkansas' White and Norfork Rivers.

 Arkansas’ White and Norfork rivers are perhaps the most challenging yet productive fisheries that I’ve experienced.
 Water levels may rise or lower several times daily (as much as 8 ft.).
 This causes hydraulic cushions (current sanctuaries) to appear and then disappear, requiring instant changes in rigging.
 Sometimes this leaves even the most seasoned fly anglers scratching their head.
 The key to being productive throughout these conditions is to understand the river’s subsurface topography in all levels of hydroelectric generation.